EddyVerbruggen/nativescript-clipboard/README.md

 A NativeScript plugin to copy and paste data from and to the device clipboard.

 ## Installation
-From the command prompt go to your app's `app` folder and execute:
+Run the following command from the root of your project:

 ```
 tns plugin add nativescript-clipboard